 Eggs: Yes, mandatory for me.
 I use a ratio of 3 eggs to 2 pounds of potatoes.

 Celery: Some feel this is optional, but I like the crunch.

-Dressing: There are so many ways people make the dressing!
+There are so many ways people make the dressing!
 Mayo is the base, some add yellow mustard and many variations of spices.
 I simplify all that and just use mayo, Italian salad dressing, salt and pepper.
 Simple!
 Works every time.

 To start, prepare your potatoes by cleaning them well, then cut into equal-sized pieces.
 Note: you are not making these bite-sized, just uniform in size so they cook evenly.
 I take the smallest potato in the bunch and cut it in half.
-This becomes the approximate cooking size for all the rest.
+This then becomes the approximate cooking size for all the rest.
 Similar small ones will be cut in half, large ones in fourths.

 Place potatoes in a large pot of water, salted (1 TB), on your stovetop.
 All potatoes should be underwater.
 Turn heat on high and bring the water to a boil.
-Turn the heat down to keep the water simmering.
+Then turn the heat down to keep the water simmering.
 Simmer for about 15 minutes.
 Take a sharp knife and pierce a few pieces to check “doneness.”
 If the knife cuts easily, your potatoes are done.
 Larger pieces might need another 5 minutes or so.
 You want the potatoes to be cooked through but not mushy.